Robin Wilson (mathematician): Other interests

 He has strong interests in music, including the operas of Gilbert and Sullivan, and is the co-author (with Frederic Lloyd) of Gilbert and Sullivan: The Official D'Oyly Carte Picture History.
 In 2007, he was a guest on Private Passions, the biographical music discussion programme on BBC Radio 3.

 Personal life

 Wilson is married and has twin daughters.

 Publications

-Wilson has written or edited about thirty books, including popular books on sudoku and the Four Color Theorem:
+Wilson has written or edited about thirty books, including popular books on sudoku and the four colour theorem: